 Gifts for staff:

-- Framed photograph: Print a photo of your loved one and their favorite caregiver as a token of your appreciation.
+- Framed photograph: Print a photo of your loved one and their favorite caregiver as a token of your appreciation, and display it in a beautiful frame.
 Assisted living staff often develop deep relationships with residents, so they are sure to love this gift.

 - Coffee: Give the gift of energy for all the staff that cares for your loved one.
 Customize your gift with a handwritten note for a thoughtful touch.

 Keep in mind that some communities don’t allow staff to accept gifts or those over a specific value.
 It’s best to check ahead of time before buying any gifts.
 If your loved one’s community doesn’t accept gifts, you can opt to order lunch or make a baked good to show your appreciation.

 Activities and gifts don’t have to be complicated or expensive.
 Remember-- the best gift you can give your loved one is your time.
 So, this year make National Assisted Living Week a new family tradition.